 4. Technical Writer

-As just said before, when you specialize as a content writer you will be able to score
+As just said before, when you specialize as a content writer you will be able to score better-paying jobs.
+I just want to pick one out to show you how much you could earn with this type of online job for introverts.

 The best part: the payment!
 The Bureau of Labor Statistics states that a technical writer can make an average of 69,850 USD from home.
 Not too bad for a writing job.

 Another high-paying job for introverts is content editing.
-In case you don’t want to write anything yourself but like
+In case you don’t want to write anything yourself but like text-related work, this could be the right job for you.
+You definitely need to be very detail-oriented and focused and should have a great feeling for content.

-As with most jobs in this list, you have two options: Either you work as a freelancer and set your own rates or you find a company that is willing to employ you on a remote basis.
+As with most jobs on this list, you have two options: Either you work as a freelancer and set your own rates or you find a company that is willing to employ you on a remote basis.
 If you are a beginner and have less than 5 years of experience, you can expect an annual payment of about 57,210 USD.

 Want to learn how you can become a professional editor?
 Check out this guide by Editors.ca and learn everything you need to get started.